Dionysis Marinos to ET: “normal” is ambiguous 2024-03-31 15:24:37

 Assuming that a writer’s path is a series of right and wrong steps, how does he discover what he wants in life?

 A writer’s journey is every word, every sentence or every story.
 There is no end to his journey.
 In essence, he writes and rewrites the same book in a different form.
 He writes and is written, as Argyris Chionis used to say.
 I don’t know if, in the end, he discovers what he wants from life.
 Who can do that, right?
 Who is he, regardless of his profession, who manages to say with certainty that he found what he really wanted in life?
-As I said above, life, everyday life leaves such a strong imprint on us that they don’t give us much room to think macroscopically about the “plan” or “meaning” of life.
+As I said above, life, everyday life leaves such a strong imprint on us that they don’t give us much room to think macroscopically regarding the “plan” or “meaning” of life.
 Somewhere we lose it, somewhere we find it and in between we struggle to stand on our feet with the least possible losses.

 I dwell more in the past Is memory pain or medicine?

 It is both, no doubt.
 Personally I dwell more in the past and less in the present.
-I guess that way I could never become a Buddhist monk who lives in the present, but I don’t mind.
+I guess that way I might never become a Buddhist monk who lives in the present, but I don’t mind.
 On the other hand, this mnemonic process can cause me various mental upheavals, but in writing it helps me a lot to retrieve rare deposits from the past, which, with the distance of time, I use as primary material for the stories I write.
 In the end, things I have experienced are transformed, lose their original essence, escape from personal experience and become something wider.
 An old memory is nothing more than another Proust madeleine.
 It is the beginning of the thread to start telling a story that is apparently a fabrication, a fiction, but that is precisely the ultimate meaning of art.
 To show us potential versions that, under other circumstances, would remain unexplained.

 Weather: Early summer… in March – With 30s in the next 24 hours [Βίντεο]